oppia/oppia-android/wiki/Contributing-to-Oppia-Android.md

 When you've found an issue you'd like to tackle:

 - Leave a comment that describes in detail how you'll tackle it (e.g. explain which file(s) you would modify and what changes you would make), and @-mention the team lead (typically **@BenHenning**).
 If your explanation makes sense, we'll assign the issue to you.
-- Submit a PR, following the [[guidance on submitting a PR|Guidance-on-submitting-a-PR]].
+- Submit a PR, following the [guidance on submitting a PR](https://github.com/oppia/oppia-android/wiki/Guidance-on-submitting-a-PR).
 (Consider bookmarking this guide in your browser for easy reference.
 We also suggest bookmarking the ["my issues" page](https://github.com/issues/assigned) so that you can keep track of the issues assigned to you.)
 - If you run into any problems, feel free to create a [GitHub Discussion](https://github.com/oppia/oppia-android/discussions) and get help from the Oppia community, or [request a mentor](https://forms.gle/udsRP4WQgLcez9Zm8) if you'd like individual support.

 You are also welcome to tackle non-starter issues, but for those, you might need to be more independent, because we might not know how to solve them either!